-Speak with the school teacher about successes and difficulties your child has in the classroom accessing this support It may be that your child is able to access a full curriculum with school support but it may be your child needs more specific and focused support in some areas and may require an EHCP
+Speak with the school teacher about successes and difficulties your child has in the classroom.
+Ask them about support already in place as suggested above and if your child is accessing this support.

+It may be that your child is able to access a full curriculum with school support but it may be your child will need more specific and focussed support in some areas and may require an EHCP.